 |9:00 – 10:15 am||Opening Plenaries|

 |12:00 – 1:30 pm||Awards Luncheon|

 Will meals be provided?

-Lunch and light refreshments at the end of the conference will be provided.
+Lunch and light refreshments will be provided.
 They are included in the registration price.

 What is the refund policy?

 Refunds are available until seven days before the conference begins.

 Is parking available?